 Soon 1500 motorists were jammed up impatiently waiting in the scorching desert heat to proceed east across Arizona.
 Only intervention by the federal government prevented potential bloodshed at the Needles- Yuma crossing into Arizona.
 Irrational fear had swept the nation and the world.
 Many countries banned most of California's agricultural products.
 A total of thirty six states did the same.
 Within California the uninfected counties even stopped accepting the agricultural products from Contra Costa and other quarantine areas.

-As the plague moved into the Central and then Imperial counties, the economic situation was became desperate.
+As the plague moved into the Central and then Imperial counties, the economic situation was becoming desperate.
 Responding to pleas from California's suffering butchers, experts repeated over and over again that people could not catch the disease by eating meat.
 Fruits and vegetables were safe as well.
 Few believed them.

 President Coolidge finally recognized the escalating seriousness of the situation.
 The Department of Agriculture agreed to inspect and certify the fruits and vegetables from California and Contra Costa for export to other states.
 The Republican President, Coolidge, instructed the Democratic governor, George Hunt, to lift Arizona's blockade.
 After several false starts and foot dragging, the Arizona - California border was reopened.